|Measurement and Interpretation of Seismic Velocities and Attenuation in Hydrate-Bearing Sediments

 Laboratory measurements were conducted to obtain information about the distribution of hydrate in the pore space of synthetic coarse-grained sediments.
 Tetrahydrofuran was used as a guest molecule as THF hydrate is a proxy for methane hydrate.
 Micro X-ray computed tomography (MXCT) and ultrasonic velocity measurements were performed on laboratory formed glass-bead samples.
 Both measurements—MXCT images and ultrasonic velocity measurements—confirmed that hydrate formed out of solution within the pore space away from the grain surfaces.

 The experimental laboratory equipment was modified to allow researchers to synthesize and measure the parameters of various hydrate compounds.
-The low frequency device was modified and updated to allow hydrate measurement and a new temperature control system was installed.
+The low frequency device was modified and updated to permit hydrate measurement and a new temperature control system was installed.